ajwills72/rmip/docs/teacher_notes.md

 **Thursday 9th May 2024, mid-day** (Week 13) - Markers return marking sample with scores, but without feedback, to module leader.

-**Friday 10th May 2024, mid-day** (Week 14) - Submission grace period passes, no further submissions permitted.

 **Friday 10th May 2024, 1pm** (Week 13) - Initial markers' meeting between all markers and module leader.
 Immediately after the meeting, you may start marking.

+**Monday 20th May 2024, mid-day** (Week 15) - Submission grace period passes, no further submissions permitted.

 **Monday 3rd June 2024, mid-day** (Week 17) (HARD DEADLINE!)  - All reports marked and uploaded to DLE.
 All mark spreadsheets emailed to Module Leader.
 Process of moderation begins.